gbevin/SendMIDI/README.md

 ```
   device channel note-on note-off poly-pressure control-change program-change
   channel-pressure pitch-bend continue song-position song-select
+  system-exclusive
 ```

+Any number can be entered as regular decimal values, or in hexadecimal by suffixing the number with the 'H' character.

 The MIDI device name doesn't have to be an exact match.